MKing301/linux-server-configuration/README.md

 ## Install and Set-Up Database

-1. Type `apt-get install postgresql` to install
+1. Type `sudo apt-get install postgresql` to install
 2. Type `sudo -u postgres psql postgres` to access postgreSQL
 3. Type `\password postgres` to set the password
 4. Type `CREATE DATABASE catalog;` to create the database